lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ---

-Queries need to define the active tenant:
+Queries need to rely on the active tenant:

 ```python
 tenant = get_current_tenant()